-Periodically throughout the year, Rev. Andrew Stehlik, Th.D. offers an adult education class beginning at 6:30pm on Wednesday evenings.
+Periodically throughout the year, Rev. Andrew Stehlik, Th.D. offers an adult education class beginning at 6:30pm on Wednesday or Thursday evenings.
 Childcare is available upon request.
 Past classes have included discussions of the Pauline letters in their historical context and the Reformed tradition, in-depth studies of the 10 Commandments, the Gospels and the Acts of the Apostles.

 Every autumn Rutgers Presbyterian Church welcomes a renowned scholar to our church for a weekend seminar and workshop.
-In the past we have hosted Dr. Steve A. Wiggins, Associated Editor at oxford University Press and Ancient Near East scholar, Prof. Patricia Tull who spoke on Faith, the Bible and the Ecological Crisis, Neil Asher Silberman, an Archaeologist and Historian who delivered an inspiring message on “How Can Archaeology Affect Faith”.
+In the past we have hosted Dr. Steve A. Wiggins, Associated Editor at oxford University Press and Ancient Near East scholar, Prof. Patricia Tull who spoke on Faith, the Bible and the Ecological Crisis, Neil Asher Silberman, an Archaeologist and Historian.
+Last Fall we welcomed Susan Brind Morrow, who spoke on her book speak about her book The Dawning Moon of the Mind: Unlocking the Pyramid Texts.
 These are just a few of the fascinating speakers invited to Rutgers each fall.

 This October 7 & 8 we welcome the American philosopher, cultural ecologist, and performance artist, Dr. David Abram.
 The morning lecture begins at 10am on October 7.
 For the afternoon seminar we recommend reading a chapter from his book “The Spell of the Sensuous” found here.
 He will also join us Sunday morning for worship.